Pakistan Shi'ites demand protection from militants

 The attack, near a street market in the southwestern city of Quetta on Saturday, highlighted the government's failure to crack down on militancy in nuclear-armed Pakistan just a few months before a general election is due.

-The death toll climbed to 89 on Monday, said provincial health secretary Nasibullah Bazai.
+Lashkar-e-Jhangvi (LeJ), seen as the most ruthless Sunni sectarian group, claimed responsibility for the latest bombing, just as they did for another bombing that killed nearly 100 people in the same city last month.

-While the Taliban and al Qaeda remain a major source of instability, Sunni extremists, who regard Shi'ites as non-Muslims, have emerged as another significant security threat.
+While the Taliban and al Qaeda remain a major source of instability, Sunni sectarian militants, who regard Shi'ites as non-Muslims, have emerged as another significant security threat.

-Shi'ite frustrations with waves of attacks on them have reached boiling point.
+Shi'ite frustrations with waves of attacks on them have reached boiling point, piling pressure on Pakistani leaders ahead of elections expected within a few months.

+The government is already under fire for failing to tackle a host of other problems, from power cuts and corruption to poverty.

-In Quetta, some ethnic Shi'ite Hazaras are refusing to bury their dead until the army and security forces go after Lashkar-e-Jhangvi (LeJ), the group which claimed responsibility for the latest bombing.
+In Quetta, some ethnic Shi'ite Hazaras are refusing to bury their dead until the army goes after the LeJ.

 Around 4,000 men, women and children placed 71 bodies beside a Shi'ite place of worship.
-Muslim tradition requires that bodies are buried be soon as possible and leaving them above ground is a potent expression of grief and pain.
+Muslim tradition requires that bodies are buried as soon as possible, and leaving them above ground is a potent expression of grief and pain.

-Some coffins contained three of four bags of remains, with photographs of the dead on top.
+Some coffins contained three or four bags of remains, with photographs of the dead on top.
 Grown men wept beside a hand-written list of victims hanging on a wall.

 Protesters chanted "stop killing Shi'ites".